onqtam/headjack/docs/why/10_COOPERATION.md

 > "The work is done when every actuator is sentient and fully coherent with all the others." - [Joscha Bach](https://x.com/Plinz/status/1834928906559954958)

 Most people have read at leats a couple of books in their life.
 What if we could socially nudge ourselves into coherence for what is most important and point to the most important books?

+## on the necessity of integration and coherence

+> "The vestiges of social organization are crumbling.
+As culture and society atomize, it becomes impossible to maintain a coherent ideology.
+Religions decohere into vague “spirituality,” and political isms give way to bizarre, transient, reality-impaired online movements.
+Decontextualized, contradictory, intensely-proclaimed religious and political “beliefs” displace legacy systems of meaning.
+These are not beliefs in an ordinary sense, but advertisements of personal qualities and tribal identication.
+The atomized mode generates paranoia, because without the systematic mode’s “therefores,” its structure of justification, there are no memetic defenses against bad ideas...
+We build selves by internalizing meanings from our culture and from social relationships.
+As culture and society atomize, we are bombarded with a kaleidoscopic chaos of brightly-colored atoms of meaning, and it becomes impossible to construct or maintain a coherent self...
+Overall, the problem is that without structures and boundaries, shards of meaning do not relate to each other, so it’s impossible to compare them.
+There is no standard of value, so everything seems equally trivial—or equally earth-shaking, or equally threatening.
+Our lives are so full of so many tiny tasty things, and so many crises and outrages, that it may all fail to add up to much...
+The diference is that we now need to manage hugely more complexity, diversity, volume, and urgency of meanings.
+Individuals can get by in the atomized world without coherent understanding.
+Societies cannot." - [Atomization: the kaleidoscope of meaning | Meaningness](https://meaningness.com/atomized-mode)